casper9429-kth/ardupilot_ros_playground/README.md

 # ardupilot_ros_playground
-This repo is used by me for prototyping on my drones
+This repo is intended for prototyping and playing around on ardupilot driven drones and rovers.
+It is not intended for production, view it as a scratch paper.